Historical Articles Pertaining to the US Navy

 The Navy as a Career - 1954

 Most enlisted personnel enter the naval service as Seaman Recruits.
-After their initial training, the varied aspects of which are pictured in this book, they are qualified to take advantage of many tangible career opportunities presented by the Navy Rating System.
+After their initial training, they are qualified to take advantage of many tangible career opportunities presented by the Navy Rating System.

 Pilots View of the USS Enterprise Flight Deck